 2. Were proposed expenditures for Program Development (PD) or Coordination (C) discussed?
 Yes.
-Go to question #3 ☑ Not applicable, PD and/or C funds are not used.
+Go to question #3 Not applicable, PD and/or C funds are not used.
 Go to question #4 3.
 Summarize the comments received concerning proposed expenditures for PD and/or C Not applicable 4.
-Attendees were provided the opportunity to testify regarding setting minimum percentages of Title III B program funds to meet the adequate proportion of funding for Priority Services 🗵 Yes.
-Go to question #5 ☐ No, Explain: 5.
+Attendees were provided the opportunity to testify regarding setting minimum percentages of Title III B program funds to meet the adequate proportion of funding for Priority Services Yes.
+Go to question #5 No, Explain: 5.
 Summarize the comments received concerning minimum percentages of Title IIIB funds to meet the adequate proportion of funding for priority services.
-After hearing of the current programs being funded, the overall consensus is to support the continuation of minimum percentages currently being used for Title IIIB funds.
+After hearing of the current programs being funded and the needs assessment findings, the overall consensus is to support the continuation of minimum percentages currently being used for Title IIIB funds.
 Existing providers need funding support available to continue addressing participant needs which have changed post pandemic.
-Service providers in the county continue working on finding the right balance of in person, virtual, and hybrid programming.
-Public joining virtually complemented Director Pullen on his presentation and the following quote was received, "Thank you for all you do to support the San Mateo County organizations that provide services and programs to older adults and people with disabilities."
+Service delivery has changed and it is increasingly difficult to find the right balance of in person, virtual, and hybrid programming.

 6. List any other issues discussed or raised at the public hearing.

 No other issues were discussed or raised.

 7. Note any changes to the Area Plan that were a result of input by attendees.

 No changes were made.